olegantonyan/mpz/README.md

 #### MacOS

 It should be possible to build mpz for Mac, but I don't have a hardware to test it.
-If you're interested in Mac builds - drop an issue here https://github.com/olegantonyan/mpz/issues/
+If you're interested in Mac builds - drop an issue here https://github.com/olegantonyan/mpz/issues/new

 ## Configuration

-The default config location on Linux is `~/.config/mpz`.
-There're 2 files:
+The default config location on Linux is `~/.config/mpz`, on Windows - `C:/Users/$USERNAME/AppData/Local/mpz/mpz`.
+There are 2 files:
 - `local.yml` - for the settings specific to this computer, like windows' sizes, playlists, etc;
 - `global.yml` - for portable settings that make sense to share between computers.